OkilyDokily/programming-language-selector/README.md

 ## Description

 _A page which demonstrates beginner JavaScript with an instance of branching ._
-_Picks a language for based on quiz answers and randomizes the top results._
+_Picks a language for the user based on quiz answers and randomizes the top results._

 ## Setup/Installation Requirements